spotify/luigi/doc/command_line.rst

     $ python my_task.py --x 123 --y 456

-The other way to run a Luigi task is to use the builtin *luigi* task.
+The other way to run a Luigi task is to use the builtin *luigi* script.
 This will be default on your path and can be run by providing a module name.
 The module will imported dynamically::